Sanchay-Kumar8/Sanchay-Kumar8/README.md

 - 👋 Hi, I’m @Sanchay-Kumar
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Blockchain
-- 🌱 I’m currently learning ML
+- 🌱 I’m currently learning Javascript, solidity & about web3
-- 💞️ I’m looking to collaborate on ML projects
+- 💞️ I’m looking to collaborate on Blockchain projects
 - 📫 How to reach me "kumarsanch8@gmail.com"

 <!---